 \subsubsection{Re-purposed Conditional Encoders}

-In a T2I model, the text embedding is extracted from the given text prompt through a text encoder and subsequently injected into the U-Net architecture through cross-attention layers.
-To re-purpose the T2I backbone to tasks beyond text-to-image, various task-specific conditional encoders are designed to extract the features from conditional control signals other than text.
+In T2I diffusion models, text embeddings are extracted from input prompts via a text encoder and integrated into the U-Net architecture through cross-attention layers.
+To adapt the T2I backbone for tasks beyond text-to-image generation, a range of task-specific conditional encoders have been developed to extract features from alternative control signals beyond textual inputs.